 For example, the Jewish tradition has led the overwhelming majority of American Jews to support reproductive rights (83%) and LGBTQ equality (81%).
-Yet in his 2017 speech to the evangelical Values Voter Summit, Donald Trump claimed he was “stopping the attacks on Judeo-Christian values.”
-How?
-By allowing business owners to deny their employees access to birth control because of their own religious views.
+Yet in his 2017 speech to the evangelical Values Voter Summit, Donald Trump claimed he was “stopping the attacks on Judeo-Christian values” by allowing business owners to deny their employees access to birth control because of their own religious views.
 The same phrase was used by Congress in 1996 to justify passage of the Defense of Marriage Act, defining marriage at the federal level as between one man and one woman.

-As Jewish Americans, we have a history of overcoming religious discrimination and will not stand idly by as others are discriminated against.
+As Jewish Americans, we have a history of overcoming religious discrimination and must not stand idly by as others are discriminated against.
 That’s why we’re on a mission to educate about, and speak up against, using our name in the service of such discrimination through the phrase “Judeo-Christian.”